mistydemeo/kensatsu/README.md

 Q: Will this actually take money off my card?<br>
 A: No. This works purely on the honour system.
 Kensatsu won't even read how much money is on your card, and it's not capable of removing money from your card.

+Q: OpenJVS sees my PaSoRi as an S320, but I'm using a different model.<br>
+A: Right now, Kensatsu will always report itself as an S320.
+In a future update I'll fix this so that it reports the correct model.